Introduction

 - The number of users visiting the site around the time of the submission.

-- The number of users submitting forms around the same time.
+- The number of users submitting forms is around the same time.

 - Form complexity: the number of fields, pages, conditional logic, and calculations.